rali-udem/gophi/README.md

 A CGI that creates a web page in which a user can edit an AMR, which is then transformed and realised by jsRealB in that same web page.

 * `inputPage.pl`     : creates a web page with an embedded editor that contains an AMR with checkboxes for selecting the intermediary structures to show.
+* `replyPage.pl` : creates a web page showing the original AMR, the selected representations and the English realization.
 * `amrVerbalizer.pl` : shows the input page with either an initial AMR or the current one
-* `amrGenerate.pl`   : parses the AMR (using `checkParse.pl`) if it detects errors it displays the input page with error messages; if there are no errors, then it realizes the AMR and displays the intermediary structures that the user has choosen when submitting the form.
+* `amrGenerate.pl`   : parses the AMR (using `checkParse.pl`) if it detects errors it displays the input page with error messages; if there are no errors, then it realizes the AMR and displays the intermediary structures that the user has chosen when submitting the form.
 * `gophi-web` directory
     * `addLexicon-dme.js` : local modifications to the jsRealB lexicon
     * `amr-verb.css` : CSS for the generated web pages